 1930's & 1940's

-Baseball, crew, basketball and boxing were the sporting events that students participated in on campus and cruise during this era.
-As you might imagine, Crew was always a main attraction and event at the school, but whaleboats (monomoys)were used instead of racing shells.
+Baseball, crew, basketball and boxing were the sporting events that students participated in on the Tiburon campus, Mare Island and cruise during this era.
+As you might imagine, Crew was always a main attraction and event at the school, but whaleboats (monomoys) were used instead of racing shells.

 The athletic facilities as we see them today went through an evolution.
-When the school moved to Vallejo in 1943, the athletic program moved along with it.
+When the school moved to Vallejo in 1943 after a one year stint at the San Francisco Ferry Building, the athletic program moved along with it.
 The gymnasium was completed in 1946.
 It was the first permanent structure built at Cal Maritime, but it was finished after the campus moved to its current location.

 The tennis courts where we see them today actually predate the completed gym.
 Before the gym was completed, the basketball team and tennis program shared the courts for practice.
 On the hill located in the student parking lot E, commonly known as Egypt, was the old rifle range.
 Where the student center is located today was then the old handball courts.